1.5 minutes

 Building the pieces that bring the vision to life

-Even though this was a UX-focused project, I still needed a visual identity to make the experience feel real.
-To keep the focus away from colour accessibility at this stage, I worked in grayscale — just 7 shades — plus red, green, and their variations for specific components and status indicators.
-Typography, grid, icons, and even a simple logo brought enough structure and character to make the prototype believable.
+I still needed a visual identity to make the experience feel real.
+To keep the focus away from colour accessibility at this stage, I worked mostly in grayscale — just 7 shades — plus red, green, and their variations for specific components and status indicators.
+Typography, grid, icons, and even a simple logo brought enough structure and character to make the prototype more "marketable".

 But great UI is more than looks.
 I had to ask myself: